Prince William’s Lawyer Tries to Suppress Rumors of Affair

 “Kate sees their friendship in an entirely different light now,” In Touch’s source says, adding that her trust in William has wavered.

-“They come across as a perfect couple who can do no wrong” an ‘insider’ tells In Touch, “But the reality is, most couples have they issues and William and Kate are no different.”
+“They come across as a perfect couple who can do no wrong” an ‘insider’ tells In Touch, “But the reality is, most couples have their issues and William and Kate are no different.”

 In Touch says there is no question of the couple splitting but says the scandal “has rocked the palace and their marriage.”